hanningzhang/Online-DPO-R1/eval_math/README.md

 ```

 ## Acknowledgement
-The codebase is adapted from [math-evaluation-harness](https://github.com/ZubinGou/math-evaluation-harness).
+The evaluation codebase is borrowed from [simpleRL-reason](https://github.com/hkust-nlp/simpleRL-reason).